georgzurbonsen/B4P_Distribution/readme.md

 ## Download and install B4P

-1. Download the desired B4P installer file to your computer from the above list (Win, Mac, Linux)
+1. Download the desired B4P installer (Win, Mac, Linux) from the above list
 2. Unzip the downloaded file by double-clicking it.
-   - This will create the folder 'b4p_installation'
+This will create the folder 'b4p_installation'
 4. In the terminal, change directory to the 'b4p_installation' folder
 5. Type './setup' to launch setup program